 10. Add some white space to your home

-One of my favourite ways to slow down is clearing the clutter from your home.
+One of my favourite ways to slow down and simplify is clearing the clutter from your home.
 When you have less stuff in your home, you have less stuff requiring your time, energy and attention to manage it all.

 Quite simply, having less stuff gives you more time!